micmejia/bible-dump/NKJV/Isaiah/Isa 45.md

 'I will go before you And make the crooked places straight; I will break in pieces the gates of bronze And cut the bars of iron.

 ###### 3
-I will give you the treasures of darkness And hidden riches of secret places, That you may know that I, the Lord, Who call _you_ by your name, _Am_ the God of Israel.
+I will give you the treasures of darkness And hidden riches of secret places, That you may know that I, the Lord, Who call you by your name, Am the God of Israel.

 ###### 4
 For Jacob My servant's sake, And Israel My elect, I have even called you by your name; I have named you, though you have not known Me.

 ###### 5
-I _am_ the Lord, and _there is_ no other; _There is_ no God besides Me.
+I am the Lord, and there is no other; There is no God besides Me.
 I will gird you, though you have not known Me,

 ###### 6
-That they may know from the rising of the sun to its setting That _there is_ none besides Me.
-I _am_ the Lord, and _there is_ no other;
+That they may know from the rising of the sun to its setting That there is none besides Me.
+I am the Lord, and there is no other;

 ###### 7
-I form the light and create darkness, I make peace and create calamity; I, the Lord, do all these _things._'
+I form the light and create darkness, I make peace and create calamity; I, the Lord, do all these things.'

 ###### 8
 "Rain down, you heavens, from above, And let the skies pour down righteousness; Let the earth open, let them bring forth salvation, And let righteousness spring up together.
 I, the Lord, have created it.

 ###### 9
-"Woe to him who strives with his Maker! _Let_ the potsherd _strive_ with the potsherds of the earth!
+"Woe to him who strives with his Maker!
+Let the potsherd strive with the potsherds of the earth!
 Shall the clay say to him who forms it, 'What are you making?'
-Or shall your handiwork _say,_ 'He has no hands'?
+Or shall your handiwork say, 'He has no hands'?

 ###### 10
-Woe to him who says to _his_ father, 'What are you begetting?'
+Woe to him who says to his father, 'What are you begetting?'
 Or to the woman, 'What have you brought forth?' "

 ###### 11
 Thus says the Lord, The Holy One of Israel, and his Maker: "Ask Me of things to come concerning My sons; And concerning the work of My hands, you command Me.